Congress To Make Members Pay Out Of Pocket For Sexual Harassment Settlements

 Blunt says the bill is a compromise between the House legislation, which would have made members liable for all settlements, and the Senate bill, which included caps on how much members would have to pay out of their own pockets.

 Under the new rules, member liability would be capped in cases where a court assesses damages, but there would be no cap when cases end in settlements, Blunt said.
-Currently settlements are paid through taxpayer-funded accounts members use to pay for office salaries and expenses.
+Currently, settlements are paid through taxpayer-funded accounts members use to pay for office salaries and expenses.

+Under the agreement, there would be a maximum cap of $300,000 on member liability for court-awarded judgments in certain cases, according to aides familiar with the legislation.

+The Treasury Department would still be responsible for making initial payments to victims in order to ensure there are no delays, the aides said.
+Members would then be required to repay the government on a set schedule.

 The deal provides legal counsel for House staff who file complaints and legal assistance to Senate staff.
-It would also eliminate a mandatory 30-day "cooling-off period" before a victim can file a complaint.
+It would also eliminate a mandatory 30-day "cooling-off period" before someone can file a complaint.

-All settlements and awards involving members would be made public at the time of the settlement and an annual review would be released to the public.
+All settlements and awards involving members would be made public at the time of the settlement, and an annual review would be released to the public.

 The compromise falls short of the sweeping changes House members hoped to enact, but House Minority Leader Nancy Pelosi, D-Calif., has vowed to pass additional rules when Democrats take control of the House next year.